Harold Land: Biography

 Land was born in Houston, Texas, United States and grew up in San Diego, California.
 He started playing at the age of 16.
 He made his first recording as the leader of the Harold Land All-Stars, for Savoy Records in 1949.
 In 1954, he joined the Clifford Brown/Max Roach Quintet, with whom he was at the forefront of the hard-bop/bebop movement.
 The Land family moved from San Diego to Los Angeles, in 1955.
 There he played with Curtis Counce, led his own groups, and co-led groups with Bobby Hutcherson, Blue Mitchell, and Red Mitchell.
 From the 1970s onwards, his style showed the influence of John Coltrane.

 In the early 1980s through to the early 1990s he worked regularly with the Timeless All Stars, a group sponsored by the Timeless jazz record label.
 The group consisted of Land on tenor, Cedar Walton on piano, Buster Williams on bass, Billy Higgins on drums, Curtis Fuller on trombone and Bobby Hutcherson on vibes.
 Land also toured with his own band during this time, often including his son, Harold Land Jr., on piano and usually featuring Bobby Hutcherson and Billy Higgins as well.
 During these years he played regularly at Hop Singh's in Marina Del Rey in the L.A. area and the Keystone Korner in San Francisco.

 Land was a professor at the University of California, Los Angeles.
 He joined the UCLA Jazz Studies Program as a lecturer in 1996 to teach instrumental jazz combo.
 "Harold Land was one of the major contributors in the history of the jazz saxophone," said jazz guitarist Kenny Burrell, founder and director of the UCLA Jazz Studies Program.

 Land died in July 2001, from a stroke, at the age of 72.

-The progressive rock band Yes included a song "Harold Land" on their eponymous debut album in 1969.
-In a news/blog post on 20 September 2010, Bill Bruford commented about the song - "Harold Land was a hard-bop tenor saxophone player, dead now, but quite why we named a song after him I can't remember."